The Delayed Alarm: Why We Poison Ourselves for a Moment of Joy

 That tension isn’t weakness.
 It’s something very real happening inside your brain.
 What you’re experiencing is often called an amygdala hijack.

-You’re not making a clear, deliberate choice in that moment.
-You’re reacting to something that feels immediate and real.
+You’re not making a calm, deliberate decision in that moment.
+You’re responding to something that feels immediate and real.

 But that doesn’t mean you’re stuck.
 Because there is always a small space— a brief pause— where the slower, wiser part of you can step back in.